Sanity Simulations for Saliency Methods: Methods

-Figure~\ref{fig:smerf_fr} depicts the steps of dataset creation and model training / validation when we are interested in complex model reasoning with FR.
-In this example, we aim to correlate the label with the presence of both boxes, thus providing one label for the three buckets that include both boxes (buckets 10-12), and a separate label for the 9 buckets that include at most one box (buckets 1-9).
-To balance the number of positive and negative samples in the dataset, more instances are sampled from buckets 10-12 for the training data, and we train the model to near-perfect accuracy.
-The model is then validated on unseen samples from each bucket to verify the desired model reasoning, namely full reliance on both boxes rather than on Text or on a single box.
-This ground-truth model reasoning verified is then used to generate ground-truth feature attribution, defining regions the saliency methods should focus and/or avoid for images in each buckets.
+Figure~\ref{fig:smerf_fr} depicts the steps of dataset generation and model training/validation for complex model reasoning with FR.
+In this example, we want the labels to depend only on the presence of both boxes, thus providing positive labels only for the three buckets that include both boxes (buckets 10-12), and negative labels for the nine buckets that include at most one box (buckets 1-9).
+We verify that the model learns the desired model reasoning, as it achieves near-perfect accuracy on unseen samples from each bucket.
+The ground-truth model reasoning provides ground-truth feature attribution shown in the table of Figure~\ref{fig:smerf_fr}, defining regions the saliency methods should focus and/or avoid for images from each buckets.
+This information will later be used to evaluate the feature attributions obtained from the saliency methods.

-We generate seven types of datasets shown in Table~\ref{tab:cases} using the three features in \texttt{TextBox} for our experiments, where each dataset is used to train models with different types of reasoning.
-While all of the listed datasets in Table~\ref{tab:cases} technically consist of twelve buckets (since the same set of features is used throughout), some buckets may be discarded from the dataset when the samples in the bucket do not fit into the model reasoning.
-For instance, Simple-NR is composed of 8 buckets instead of 12, because images from 4 buckets without any Text (Buckets 1, 4, 7, 10 in Figure~\ref{fig:smerf_fr}) have undefined model predictions.